Grooming Gangs

 There is an undeniable problem with male Pakistani culture.
 The Oxford rings noted a significant number of perpetrators of child grooming as "Pakistani and/or Muslim heritage" when they started looking at organised child sexual abuse (Operation Bullfinch, Operation Silk and Operation Spur).

-CAAGe data, 2025, based on answers from 280 respondents who self defined as having been groomed (as adults)
+CAAGe data, 2025, based on answers from 280 respondents who self defined as having been groomed.

 Some police forces are institutionally racist, so have they unwittingly put more effort into tracking down Asian perpetrators than other perpetrators?